 All documents noted in the Appendix may be amended and updated as needed by the Parent Executive Board.
 Any changes/updates to Appendix documents shall stay in conformance with the Bylaws and changes/updates shall not constitute an amendment to Team’s Bylaws.

-IN WITNESS WHEREOF, the Team and YTF have executed these Bylaws for Coppell Competitive Shooting Team as of the date first set forth below their signatures.
+IN WITNESS WHEREOF, the Team and SCTP have executed these Bylaws for Coppell Competitive Shooting Team as of the date first set forth below their signatures.

-Date of Execution YTF President
+Date of Execution SCTP President

 Date of Execution Team President